gatsbyjs/gatsby/docs/docs/query-filters.md

 ## Performance

 The key metric that impacts the performance of your queries is the node count for your type of nodes.
 You can see a dump of these counts when using the `--verbose` flag while building (`gatsby build --verbose`).
-It tells you the node counts per type during bootstrap.
+It tells you the node counts per type during the bootstrap sequence.
 There will be a separate message of the number of page nodes, since they are generated later.

 While the number of pages is definitely a factor for the number of nodes, there can be other factors at play that cause many internal nodes even when the actual number of pages seems to be low.